archesproject/arches-docs/docs/developing/extending/extensions/plugins.rst

 Plugins allow a developer to create an independent page in Arches that is accessible from the main navigation menu.
 For example, you may need a customized way of visualizing your resource data.
 A plugin would enable you to design such an interface.
 Plugins, like widgets and card components rely only on front-end code.
-Ajax queries, generally calls to the API, must be used to access any server side data.
+Ajax queries, generally calls to the API, must be used to access any server-side data.

 Registering your Plugin
 ===============================